magnusandy/skeleteonFlip/README.md

 First Iteration (basic functionality):
     - Options:
         - "confirm" type button on options page
-    - Help Page
-        - help page exit button not working on mobile
     - buttons for end pages (contine for victory or menu for end);
     - Display names of difficulty in the options
     - saved sound settings needs to apply to sound manager after initialized
+    - when switching between grid and story, the number cards take on different sizes

 Second Iteration (upgrades):
     - track coins